diiogorezende/CloudWalk---Technical-Challenge/analysis/report.md

 This analysis covers a financial dataset containing 841 observations and 17 features, spanning from April 7, 2025, to August 5, 2025.

 Initial data processing involved looking at features with high nullity and handling date-type features.
 Three features (balance, provider_code, credit_card_data) were entirely null, and the 'merchant' feature was mostly null.
 The 'date' column was converted to a datetime object, and new time-based features, were engineered to support the analysis.
+A filter was generated to use only DEBIT type transactions and, after that, a new filter was performed to remove the ‘Transferência mesma titularidade’ category as it was not being considered as a debit in the sense of money expenditure.

 Descriptive statistics were calculated for transaction amounts ('amount_abs') grouped by 'category'.
 These metrics included count, total amount, mean, median, min/max values, standard deviation (STD), coefficient of variation (CV), and quartiles (Q1, Q3).

-The analysis explored spending patterns, calculating the percentage of total debit per category and summarizing general statistics (e.g., total expenses, total received, period balance).
+The analysis explored spending patterns, calculating the percentage of total debit per category and summarizing general statistics.
 An evaluation of seasonality identified May as the month with the highest expenses and August as the lowest.

 A trend analysis was performed on monthly spending.
-This yielded a negative slope ($-5569.75), indicating a downward trend in expenses.
-However, the corresponding R-squared value was very low ($R^2 = 0.158$), suggesting this trend is not strong or reliable.
+This yielded a negative slope ($-739.20), indicating a downward trend in expenses.
+However, the corresponding R-squared value was very low ($R^2 = 0.0103$), suggesting this trend is not strong or reliable.

-Key findings indicate that the 'Serviços' and 'Transferência mesma titularidade' categories show high financial variability, as measured by their high CV.
+Key findings indicate that the “Serviços” and “Compras” categories show high financial variability, as measured by their high CV.

-Outlier detection using the IQR method revealed 45 outliers, with a total amount of R$ 68,849.01.
+Outlier detection using the IQR method revealed 41 outliers, with a total amount of R$ 30,552.01.
 "Investimentos", "Compras", e "Transferencia - PIX" showed the most outliers.
-The "Transferência mesma titularidade" category exhibited significant upper outliers, creating right-skewed distribution.
-July had the most outliers (15, in total), while May had the highest outlier value, R$ 40,149.73.
+The "Serviços" and “Transferencia - PIX” category exhibited significant upper outliers, creating right-skewed distribution.
+July had the most outliers (15, in total), and also the highest total value of outliers, with a total of R$ 13,079.91.

 ### Formal Metric Definitions